-Räty’s first crime novel, What September Saw, received particular praise for its evocative mood and masterful, muscular, even exquisite prose.
-It was nominated for the Best Debut of the Year award, the first crime novel in the award’s history to be so recognized.
-What September Saw is a coming of age, love and detective story inhabiting the genre of crime fiction, and Shadowman continues the story in the same somber tones, telling of anger and despair, as well as failure, but there is also room for beauty and love.
-And hope.
+Räty’s first crime novel, What September Saw, was praised for its evocative mood and masterful, muscular, even exquisite prose.
+It was nominated for the Best Debut of the Year Prize, the first crime novel to be nominated for the prize in history.

 “A grim game with high stakes… Räty has created a completely new perspective on the activities of criminals and the police… There is no frontline between good and evil.
 Everyone is evil, as they are blinded by greed and thirst for power… The events proceed as in a masterful game of chess.
 The moves of the opponent are anticipated and carefully considered before countering.
 Although violence plays a central role in the counteractions, it is not the focus of the text.
 The thoughts and plans of Hagman and his inner circle feature much more prominently.
 Shadowman is a fresh and topical, world-class thriller.” – Salon Seudun Sanomat newspaper

 “With his work Shadowman, Ari Räty represents Finland noir.
 He made his breakthrough one year ago with What September Saw.
 Räty is already becoming a heavyweight in Finnish literature.
 This is a man to follow… The gallery of characters in the work is exceptionally ample and fleshy.
 Räty knows how to write beauty into coarseness and barbarity.
 This device entices the reader along so that you have to read it in one go.
 Räty has a sharp pen.” – Kauppalehti newspaper